 0.5 Parts

-simple syrup or maple syrup
+Sugar syrup or maple syrup

-lemon peel to garnish
+Lemon peel to garnish

 INSTRUCTIONS